-One of the greatest it-bags of all time, and in fact the very first handbag of Louis Vuitton is called by its name the “Speedy”.
+One of the greatest it-bags of all time, and in fact the very first handbag of Louis Vuitton is called the Louis Vuitton Speedy.
 This Louis Vuitton bag dates back to the early 20th century.
 It was designed in 1930 as a smaller interpretation of the hugely popular Keepall bag.
 Thanks to that era's travel revolution, it was referred to as the “Express”.
-The original size of the Speedy is 30 cm wide, which makes it manageable yet roomy.
+The original size of the LV Speedy bag is 30 cm wide, which makes it manageable yet roomy.

 Pictures of Audrey Hepburn with her Speedy 25 - via Pinterest

 In 1959, Audrey Hepburn asked Vuitton to turn the popular Louis Vuitton Keepall travel bag into a miniaturized day bag that she could carry regularly.
 And at Audrey’s request Louis Vuitton introduced a smaller version of the Louis Vuitton Speedy: 25 cm wide, which is still a very popular size today.
 The Speedy wasn't the iconic bag it is total until the Speedy 25 of Audrey Hepburn was introduced.
 It was then turned into a regular production piece that has since become a signature style for the brand.
 While the Keepall was intended for the globetrotting elite, the Speedy was designed for everyday use.
 Nowadays, the Speedy is also available in 35 and 40 cm.
 The numerical size names refer to the width of the bag's front panel in centimeters.